CSSSR/csssr.blog/_posts/en/creative-and-web-development.md

 ### 1. Both teams must be engaged from start

 The main advantage of an alliance is the ability to complement each other’s expertise.
-While working in tandem, web developers can advise creative agencies early on about what ideas might significantly increase project costs and suggest how to implement them in a more cost-effective way.
+While working in tandem, web developers can advise creative agencies early on about what ideas might significantly increase project costs and suggest how to implement them in a more <span class="no-wrap">cost-effective</span> way.

 Web developers can also advise on which technologies are best suited to a particular project and which would be best to avoid.
 For example, some projects require costly support of outdated web browsers that few customers would actually use.
 Costs to support an old browser could amount to a 30% increase in the total cost of the project, while only applicable for a net increase in customers of 0.5%.
 Of course, the client might decide it still wants to go ahead with supporting the browser, but if both the creative team and the web development team are included in the conversation from the start, the vision will be clearer.